 Additionally, William supported an “Open Door” policy, which protected American commercial interests in China.
 In 1900, William sent Americans to help suppress the Boxer Rebellion.
 Nineteen hundred was also a re-election year.
 William again faced William Jennings Bryan and was again victorious due to the public’s approval of William’s handling of international affairs.

 In March of 1901, William embarked on a state tour, which was cut short due to his wife’s ailing health.
-In September, the President and his wife visited Buffalo, New York during the Pan-American Exposition.
-On September 6, 1901, William was shot twice at point blank range by Leon Czolgosz, an unemployed Detroit mill worker who was also an anarchist.
+In September, President William McKinley and his wife visited Buffalo, New York during the Pan-American Exposition.
+On September 6, 1901, William was shot twice at point-blank range by Leon Czolgosz, an unemployed Detroit mill worker who was also an anarchist.
 Leon claimed he shot William because the president was an “enemy of the people.”
 Leon was tried, convicted, and executed a month later.